fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 > [!IMPORTANT]
-> Hard work and unknown territory was stepped on by myself when developing this project.
+> Hard work and unknown territory was stepped on by me while developing this project.
 Please, handle it with care professor Marks. 🥲

 # Final-Project-Advanced-Web-Applications